Krodham 2

-Krodham 2 is a 2000 Indian Tamil language thriller film, produced, written and directed by Prem Menon.
+Krodham 2 is a 2000 Indian Tamil language thriller film, produced, written and directed by Prem.
 The film stars Prem Menon himself, alongside Radhika Chaudhari and Khushbu, while Nassar and Mansoor Ali Khan portray supporting roles.
 A sequel to A. Jagannathan's 1982 film, Krodham, the music for the film was composed by Deva and was released on 1 September 2000.